ningzhangfisk/CSCI241/Slides/backtracking.md

 + This step actually converts the recursive termination conditions and the following processing steps under the termination conditions from the section `4.2 Specify Termination Conditions` into conditional statements and corresponding execution statements in the code.

 ~~~~
-if(boundary condition is true){                 // find a group of elements as one result
+if(curr_permutation.size() == nums.length){                      // find a permuation (the base condition is true)
-        res.add(curr_re)                        // add the current results
+    permutations.add(new ArrayList<>(curr_permutation));         // add the current permutation into list
-        return
 }
 ~~~~

 # 5. Examples
 ## 5.1 [LeetCode 78: Subsets](https://leetcode.com/problems/subsets/)
 Solution:
 + For each element of the array, we have two choices: to select or not to select.
-+ We can indicate that an element is selected by adding an optional element to the current subset array.
-We can also indicate that an element is not selected by removing the previously added element from the current subset array after the current recursion has ended (i.e., backtracking)
++ We can indicate that an element is selected by adding an selectable element to the current subset array.
+We can also indicate that an element is not selected by removing the previously added element from the current subset array  (i.e., backtracking) after the current recursion has ended.
-+ In the following, we complete the corresponding backtracking algorithm based on the three steps of the backtracking algorithm.
++ In the following, we complete the corresponding backtracking algorithm based on the three steps introduced above.

 ### Step 1.
-Demonstrate all choices:
+Specify solution candidates:
 + Draw a decision tree based on the two choices of selecting or not selecting elements at each position in the array, as shown in the figure below

 ![subset](../Resources/subset.png)